-Six years ago, I worked as an undercover missionary in India, converting Hindus and Muslims to Christianity under the pretense of charitable work.
-This summer I’m going back to tell my story of de-conversion from Christianity and reconcile with the people I used to evangelize.
+Nine years ago, I worked as an undercover missionary in India, converting Hindus and Muslims to Christianity under the pretense of charitable work.
+Now I’m going back to tell my story of de-conversion from Christianity and reconcile with the people I used to evangelize.
 I will be documenting my journey to raise awareness about a global missionary problem, working to reconcile Christians, Hindus, and Muslims and promote charity without under-handed tactics.
 Thousands of missionaries travel to India and other countries every year, spreading a message of fear and spiritual colonialism even as they preach love.
-I need your support in order to accomplish this task.
-Please share this post.
-If you are interested in helping with documentary or media coverage, please reach out.
-Please donate here to my GoFundMe campaign.

 Here is my story.
 I grew up the son of a minister of a Pentecostal Assemblies of God church in New Jersey.
 I felt called by God to be a missionary from an early age.
 This was confirmed by countless prophecies, including one before I was born that I would lead many people to God (Luke 1:66).
 I was a passionate Christian, devoting my life to evangelism and biblical studies.
 I studied Missiology at the Evangelical school Wheaton College and received my Master of Divinity from Princeton Seminary as preparation for my ministry career.